GitWarrior3232/GitWarrior3232/README.md

 -PythonOOP.png and Flower.py represent code using OOP to create different flower objects with a flower claas

 -The NetworkDesign.JPEG file shows my Networking diagram using the Mesh topology.
 I used the Mesh topology because it seemed to be the most effective topology since it can still work with a computer not working.

+-The SQLQuery file shows a buisness question being answered by using the statement "Show all the OrderDetails records where the quantity is over 20 sorted by ProductID."